Frequently Asked Questions about the NUKEMAP

 The point of the "humanitarian impact" model is to emphasize some of the collateral impacts of a nuclear explosion, and to indicate the ways in which support services (e.g. hospitals and fire stations) would be themselves impacted by a nuclear attack.

 NOTE: The humanitarian impact model is temporarily disabled because of my switch from the Google platform.
-I may bring it back in the future.
+I intend to bring it back in the near future.

 - How does the mushroom cloud model work?